juju/juju/doc/design/juju-api-design-specification.md

 The first one is the charm handler, which supports HTTP POST to add a local charm to the store provider and HTTP GET to retrieve or list charm files.
-The second one is the tools handler, which supports HTTP POST for tje upload of tools to the API server.
+The second one is the tools handler, which supports HTTP POST for the upload of tools to the API server.
 Last but not least the API provides a backup handler which allows to use the storage for the backup of files via HTTP POST.